mobxjs/mobx-utils/README.md

 to keep the lazyObservable up to date with some external resource.

-Note that it is the `current()` call itself which is being tracked by MobX, so make sure that you don't dereference too early.
+Note that it is the `current()` call itself which is being tracked by MobX, so make sure that you don't dereference to early.

 **Parameters**

 -   `fetch`
 -   `initialValue` **T** optional initialValue that will be returned from `current` as long as the `sink` has not been called at least once (optional, default `undefined`)
 -   `modifier`

 **Examples**